Rating: R for language

 Disclaimer: Not mine, no money, et cetera ad nauseum.

-Spoilers: This goes AU after the 1st comic of S8; all the Scoobies are in Scotland but I didn't want to have to deal with any of the new issues or the upcoming Angel S6.
+Spoilers: This goes AU after the 1st comic of S8; all the Scoobies are in Scotland but I didn't want to have to deal with any of the new issues or Angel S6.

 Previous chapters here.

 Spike wandered down the back stairs into the kitchen the next morning, feeling oddly content.
 The Haklar pack had been a bit of a challenge, but Harris was more help than he’d expected; seemed like training with a whole passel of Slayers had done more for him in two years than seven as a single Slayer’s lapdog hadn’t, and they’d both stayed miraculously gore-free.